 The evidence related to student engagement and wellbeing can inform consideration of a broad range of strategies across the school, ranging from teaching and learning strategies to behaviour management programs.

 Evidence related to school productivity can inform discussions about professional leadership and staff collaboration in the school, as well as its financial management and planning.

-What are the principles for effective use of school Improvement Measures?
+What are the principles underlying the effective use of school Improvement Measures?

-In order to reap the full benefits of the use of improvement data, schools should be guided by the following related principles:
+To get the full benefits of using improvement data, schools should follow these principles:

-- Once the impact of professional practice on the particular student outcome being measured has been determined, improvement strategies should then be developed.
+- improvement strategies should be developed after the school determines the impact of professional practice on the student outcome being measured.
 School leaders and teachers might together consider the effect that work with particular students and classes has had on the aggregate student outcomes for the school.
 Wherever possible, these teaching and learning practices can be developed into broader improvement strategies for the identified student outcome.

 - To develop a shared understanding of the school's data and to depersonalise the interpretation of outcomes, analysis of the results should be undertaken via collaboration and discussion with school colleagues.